Tiredandclumsy/Collected_Notes/Computer Systems B Notes.md

 #### Stream ciphers
 Stream ciphers use a known algorithm generating pseudorandom bits from a given key to encrypt and decrypt messages.
 The plaintext in binary is compared with the pseudorandom bit string, and the corresponding bits of each are combined by an operator.
 This generates the ciphertext.
 The text is then deciphered by generating the same pseudorandom string, and reversing the operator to yield the plaintext.
 The bit operator used must therefore be reversible - XOR is most commonly used.
 ## Data Encryption Standard
-The Data Encryption Standard (DES) was issued by the National Bureau of Standards, officially called the Federal Processing Standard 46.
+The Data Encryption Standard (DES) was issued by the National Bureau of Standards in 1977,  officially called the Federal Processing Standard 46.
 It sets out a cipher called the Data Encryption Algorithm, which encodes 64-bit blocks of plaintext with a 56-bit key into 64-bit blocks of ciphertext.
 It is a symmetric algorithm.
-It was the most popular cipher until the introduction of the Advanced Encryption Standard in 2001.
+It was the most popular cipher until the introduction of the Advanced Encryption Standard (AES) in 2001.
 ## Brute-force attacks
 A brute force attack describes any attempt to decrypt keyed ciphertext without exploiting any specific features of the cipher.
 This usually involves trying every possible key in the reverse function until intelligible plaintext is gained.
 On average, this requires attempting half the set of possible keys.
 ### Hash functions